lammps/lammps/doc/src/plugin.rst

 Restrictions
 """"""""""""

+The *plugin* command is part of the PLUGIN package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.
 Plugins are not available on Windows.

 For the loading of plugins to work the LAMMPS library must be :ref:`compiled as a shared library <library>`.
 If plugins